 Buying and selling residential property

-A conveyancing transaction concerns the transfer of legal title in property from one party to another.
-This is often seen as a ‘routine’ process, however there are many considerations.
-Signing a contract to buy or sell property creates binding legal obligations and the penalties for default on a contract can be significant.
+A conveyancing transaction concerns transferring legal title in property from one party to another.
+Although this is often seen as a ‘routine’ process, there are many considerations.
+Signing a contract to buy or sell property creates binding legal obligations, and therefore, the penalties for default can be significant.

-If you are buying property, it is important to understand the legal implications before entering a contract and that you have all the information necessary to ensure that the investment is right for you.
-Although the law requires a vendor to disclose certain information when selling residential property, there are various matters that are your own responsibility to research.
-We can review your contract and recommend any due diligence searches and enquiries that should be undertaken to help protect your interests.
-Our Adelaide property lawyers will also explain your rights and obligations under the contract, including any cooling-off rights.
+If you are buying property, it is important to understand the legal implications before entering a contract.
+Additionally, you should gather all necessary information to ensure that your investment is appropriate.
+Although the law requires a vendor to disclose certain information when selling residential property, you remain responsible for researching other matters.
+We can review your contract and recommend due diligence searches and enquiries that protect your interests.
+Moreover, our Adelaide property lawyers explain your rights and obligations under the contract, including any cooling-off rights.

-Selling your property may not necessarily come about from a desire to upsize and we understand that this can be a stressful time.
-There is a lot to consider – from preparing a compliant contract that includes any prescribed documentation but is also tailored to your circumstances; negotiating with proposed buyers; liaising with your lender to discharge any mortgage over the property; to settling your sale on the nominated completion date.
+Selling your property may not necessarily result from a desire to upsize, and we understand that this process can be stressful.
+Importantly, you must prepare a compliant contract that includes any prescribed documentation and is tailored to your circumstances.
+You also need to negotiate with proposed buyers, liaise with your lender to discharge any mortgage, and settle your sale on the nominated completion date.

-Whether you are buying or selling property, we can handle all aspects of your conveyancing transaction to ensure your rights are protected, your decisions are informed and there are no last-minute surprises or concerns.
+Whether you are buying or selling property, we manage all aspects of your conveyancing transaction.
+This approach ensures your rights are protected, your decisions are informed, and you avoid last-minute surprises or concerns.

 Completing your property transaction using e-conveyancing

-As most matters in South Australia are now conducted digitally, we can service our clients state-wide, hassle free, and at competitive rates.
-We conduct numerous conveyancing and property related matters for a range of clients and are conversant with all aspects of e-conveyancing.
+As most matters in South Australia are now conducted digitally, we can service clients state-wide efficiently and at competitive rates.
+Consequently, we conduct numerous conveyancing and property-related matters for a range of clients and are fully conversant with e-conveyancing processes.

-What is e-conveyancing?
-Traditionally, property settlements involved the physical meeting of lawyers and bankers to check and swap documents and bank cheques.
-Documents were then lodged with government authorities to transfer the title and change ownership details of the property.
+Traditionally, property settlements involved lawyers and bankers meeting physically to check and swap documents and bank cheques.
+Then, they lodged the documents with government authorities to transfer the title and change ownership details.

-E-conveyancing has transformed this process through an electronic platform which enables lawyers, conveyancers, and financial institutions to transact online.
+However, e-conveyancing has transformed this process through an electronic platform.
+It allows lawyers, conveyancers, and financial institutions to transact online.
 Online settlements remove the location and time barriers of physical settlements and provide faster access to sales funds.
-Each stage of a transaction can be visually tracked, and documents lodged online with land registries.
+Additionally, each stage of a transaction can be visually tracked, and documents lodged online with land registries.

 Commercial and retail leasing